Global Keizai-shi (Global Economic History)

 We did, however, have some regrets after publication.
 For example, I wish we had made the material just a bit more personal.
 A faceless historical record comes off as dry and uninteresting.
 Writers are always plagued with these kinds of regrets after publishing their own books or papers.
 However, to ask the students of this course not to read or dissuade them from reading it because it is imperfect would be a disservice to them.
 Rather, I must take these numerous criticisms and use them to fuel the desire to pen my next work.

-(Written by Ryuto Shimada, Associate Professor of Graduate School of Humanities and Sociology / 2018)
+(Written by Ryuto Shimada, Associate Professor, Graduate School of Humanities and Sociology / 2018)